KenKundert/avendesora/README.rst

         checking = account.get_value('accounts.checking')
         savings = account.get_value('accounts[checking]')
         answer0 = account.get_value(0)
-        answer1 = account.get_field('questions.1')
+        answer1 = account.get_value('questions.1')
         answer2 = account.get_value('questions[2]')

-    The value is returned as an object that contains three attributes, value (the actual value), is_secret (whether the value is secret or contains a secret) and label (a descriptive name for the value if the value of a simple field is requested).
+    The value is returned as an object that contains four attributes, value (the actual value), is_secret (whether the value is secret or contains a secret), name (the name of the value), and desc (the description, contains the actual question of the answer to a question is requested).
 Converting the object to a string returns the value rendered as a string.
-There is also a render method that returns a string that combines the label with the value.
+There is also a render method that returns a string that combines the name and the description with the value.

+get_scalar:

+    A lower level interface than get_value that given a name and perhaps a key returns a scalar value.
+Also takes an optional default value that is returned if the value is not found.
+Unlike get_value, the actual value is returned, not a object that contains multiple facets of the value.

+get_composite:

+    A lower level interface than get_value that given a name returns the value of the associated field, which may be a scalar (string or integer) or a composite (array of dictionary).
+Unlike get_value, the actual value is returned, not a object that contains multiple facets of the value.

 Getting Help